-The Language Interpreter Training certificate program is a program intended to provide bilingual learners who wish to work as community language interpreters in the legal, health-care and social service areas with the skills and knowledge necessary to deliver effective interpreter services.
+The Language Interpreter Training online certificate program is intended to provide bilingual learners who wish to work as community language interpreters in the legal, health-care and social service areas with the skills and knowledge necessary to deliver effective interpreter services.

-The program was developed in collaboration with the Ministry of Citizenship and Immigration, Ministry of the Attorney General, and health and social service agencies.
+The online program was developed in collaboration with the Ministry of Citizenship and Immigration; Ministry of the Attorney General; and health and social service agencies.

-This 180-hour certificate program (six 30-hour credit courses) will provide you with training in standards of practice and ethical principles, which underlie interpreting services while focusing on the skills necessary to provide interpretation in various forms, primarily focusing upon consecutive and simultaneous interpreting, sight translation, note taking, telephone protocol and their application in various settings.
+This 180-hour certificate program (six 30-hour credit courses) will provide you with training in standards of practice and ethical principles which underlie interpreting services.
+These focus on the skills necessary to provide interpretation in various forms, primarily focusing upon consecutive and simultaneous interpreting, sight translation, note taking, telephone protocol and their application in various settings.

 By exposing you to relevant situations, you will have the opportunity to apply your skills and consolidate your knowledge, thereby demonstrating your abilities to effectively provide introductory level interpreting services.